 How are book bloggers exploited by other people?

 By definition, exploitation means getting taken advantage of.
-Additionally, it means people are using you and your work to obtain benefits for themselves — and in most cases, you get nothing in return.
-In conclusion, exploitation can come in many forms.
+Additionally, it means people are using you and your work to obtain benefits for themselves.
+And in most cases, you get nothing in return.
+Hence, exploitation can come in many forms.
 And unfortunately, some of these forms are quietly thriving in the community.
 Shady book tour companies, predatory ‘engagement’ groups, and other problematic initiatives exist right under our nose.

 Questions to Ask Yourself